Coast Guard rescues 2 boaters near Horn Island, Mississippi

-A Coast Guard Air Station New Orleans MH-60 Jayhawk helicopter aircrew and two rescued boaters stand in front of a MH-60 Jayhawk helicopter July 29, 2024, near Gulfport, Mississippi.
-The two boaters were stranded overnight on Horn Island in Mississippi before being rescued by the Coast Guard.
-(U.S. Coast Guard video courtesy Air Station New Orleans)
+A Coast Guard Air Station New Orleans MH-60 Jayhawk helicopter aircrew locates two stranded boaters July 29, 2024, on Horn Island, Mississippi.
+The aircrew arrived on scene, located the two boaters, landed on the beach and brought the two persons aboard the helicopter and safely transported them to Gulfport-Biloxi International Airport.
+(U.S. Coast Guard video by Coast Guard Air Station New Orleans)

 |Date Taken: